Until Application Deadline !

-This program embraces diversity and inclusion across multiple dimensions, such as race, ethnicity, gender, age and disadvantaged socioeconomic status.
-We strongly encourage applications from candidates who will help us expand the perspectives and experiences we bring to our work.
-We believe that the more we include diverse perspectives and experiences in our work, the better able we are to help all Americans live healthier lives and get the care they need.
-We encourage applications from diverse clinical backgrounds.
+This program embraces diversity and inclusion across multiple dimensions, such as race, ethnicity, gender, age, disadvantaged socioeconomic status, and diverse clinical and academic training backgrounds.
+We strongly encourage applications from candidates who seek to include diverse perspectives and experiences in our program and better the work we conduct to help everyone receive care and live healthier lives.

 Desirable attributes of applicants include:

 - demonstrated interest in improving health or the health care system;

 - exhibited leadership capabilities, including setting high personal goals and motivating others;